the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 - Behaviour:
 Consider setting up a code of conduct or policy on scientific integrity (and align with the institutional/national policies on this - see below).
 What should people do when they encounter harassment/discrimination?
 What is the lab culture?
-- How to provide appropriate credit to the right people?
+- Credit: How to provide appropriate credit to the right people?
 How to ensure that each contribution is recognised and rewarded?
 This includes (lab) maintenance work, discussions, and ideas.
 - When is a lab member successful?